sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 ## Requirements

 The role requires additional collections which are specified in `meta/collection-requirements.yml`.
-These are not automatically installed.
-You must install them like this:
+Before using this role, make sure that the required collections are installed, for example by using the following command:

 `ansible-galaxy install -vv -r meta/collection-requirements.yml`